Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Experiments

-We first compare our model with the state-of-the-art approaches using the benchmark LVU dataset~\cite{Wu_2021_CVPR} which contains nine diverse tasks including: place (scene), director, relationship, way-of-speaking, writer, year, genre, view-count, and like-ratio.
-The total number of labeled videos in LVU dataset~\cite{Wu_2021_CVPR} is ~$11$K with the splits of training, validation and testing sets to be $70$\%, $15$\% and $15$\%, respectively.
+We divide movies in $\mathsf{MovieCL30K}$ into their constituent $\sim 11$K with the splits of training, validation, and testing sets to be $70$\%, $15$\%, and $15$\%, respectively.

-\textbf{a.
-Effectiveness of Learned Representation:} To demonstrate the effectiveness of our learned scene-representation, we use the place-labeled scenes from LVU data~\cite{Wu_2021_CVPR} in a retrieval-setting.
-Specifically, using query scenes each with a particular place-label from the validation-set, we retrieve $1$, $5$ and $10$ nearest neighbors from the training-set using their $\textrm{L}_2$ distances.
-Precision results for various settings are given in Table~\ref{res_retrieval} where our encoder is compared with the pre-trained visual encoder of CLIP~\cite{radford2021learning} and the SlowFast model~\cite{feichtenhofer2019slowfast} pre-trained on Kinetics~\cite{carreira2018short} and AVA~\cite{li2020ava}.

-Furthermore, to provide qualitative insights into the effectiveness of our learned scene-representation, Figure~\ref{fig_retrieval} shows the retrieval results using an example query for $4$ of the $6$ categories based on ours as well as CLIP~\cite{radford2021learning} visual representation.
-It can be seen that although CLIP~\cite{radford2021learning} visual representation can capture local appearance-based patterns effectively, it is not able to capture the longer-duration semantic aspects of scenes.
-In contrast, our representation is able to capture the appearance as well as semantic aspects of scenes effectively, and is therefore able to avoid the types confusions that confound the CLIP~\cite{radford2021learning} representation.

-\textbf{b.
-Comparative Empirical Analysis:} We further compare our approach with state-of-the-art results on LVU~\cite{Wu_2021_CVPR} test-set quantitatively.
 Following~\cite{Wu_2021_CVPR}, view-count and like-ratio are evaluated by mean-squared-error in regression (lower is better), while other seven tasks are evaluated using top-$1$ accuracy in classification (higher is better).
-Table \ref{exp_lvu} shows our results compared with SlowFast~\cite{feichtenhofer2019slowfast}, Video Bert~\cite{sun2019videobert}, Object Transformer~\cite{Wu_2021_CVPR} and CLIP visual encoder~\cite{radford2021learning}, where our approach comfortably outperforms on all $9$ tasks.

-Table \ref{exp_lvu} also shows comparison of our approach with different types of movie-level similarities.
-As shown, while genre and synopsis are effective ways to define movie-level similarity, more-like-this being a more comprehensive similarity measure incorporating multiple factors~\cite{imdb}, is able to outperform other considered similarity measures.